-The El Paso County Wagon Train is a two day annual event in coordination with the El Paso County Fair that runs almost entirely across the open ranch land of eastern Colorado.
-The trail ride is a two day event, with a short three hour round trip ride on Saturday and a five hour wagon train ride starting from Ramah State Wildlife Area on Sunday.
+The El Paso County Wagon Train is an annual event that runs almost entirely across the open ranch land of eastern Colorado.
+This year the trail ride is a five hour round trip starting from Bailey Ranch.

 10 am | |